ITC second-quarter profit rises about 6 percent

-(REUTERS - India’s biggest cigarette maker ITC Ltd (ITC.NS) posted a nearly 6 percent rise in quarterly profit on Friday, helped by lower costs.
+REUTERS - India’s biggest cigarette maker ITC Ltd posted a nearly 6 percent rise in quarterly profit on Friday, helped by lower costs.

 Profit rose to 26.40 billion rupees ($406.03 million) in the second quarter ended Sept.
 30, from 25 billion rupees a year earlier, the company said. bit.ly/2lmhURC